-However, one consideration for your home office is internet security and if you’re thinking of using a VPN you’re probably as confused as most about which to choose.
+However, one consideration for your home office is internet security and private internet access, so if you're thinking of using a VPN (Virtual Private Network) you're probably as confused as most about which to choose.

-Inside this guide I’ll be covering some of the leading VPN services and pointing out each of their benefits and negatives to help you choose the best for your situation.
+Inside this guide, I'll be covering some of the leading services and pointing out each of their benefits and negatives to help you choose the best for your situation.

 One of the best ways to do this is by using a VPN.

-However, VPNs are many in number, and it is not always easy to determine which one is the correct option.
+However, VPN services are many in number, and it is not always easy to determine which one is the correct option.

 ExpressVPN is easily one of the best VPN services that you can get, and it is perfect for protecting your online data flow from surveillance, whether by hackers, competitors, or even the government itself.